tphummel/junk/fast-note/README.md

 ## Motivation and design trade-offs

 Fast Note targets small, trusted networks where a quick shared scratch pad is useful.
-To stay lightweight it intentionally omits user accounts, authentication and third-party libraries.
+To stay lightweight it intentionally omits user accounts, authentication and heavy third-party libraries.
 Anyone with access can read or overwrite any note and everything is persisted in a single SQLite file.

 ## Running with Docker